OpenDDS/OpenDDS/docs/devguide/run_time_configuration.rst

 #.
 Transport auto-selection (negotiation) is partially supported with RTPS such that the ``rtps_udp`` transport goes through a handshaking phase only in reliable mode.

 .. sec:: transport@rtps_udp/<inst_name>

+  .. prop:: AddressFamily=ipv4|ipv6|dual
+    :default: ``dual`` when IPv6 support is built, otherwise ``ipv4``

+    Selects the network address families used by this transport instance.
+    ``ipv4`` and ``ipv6`` restrict sockets, multicast membership, and advertised and accepted locators to that family.  ``dual`` enables every address family available in the build.
+Selecting ``ipv6`` in a build without IPv6 support is an error.
+This property is applied when the transport is initialized.

   .. prop:: use_multicast=<boolean>
     :default: ``1`` (enabled)